The Dunard Centre: Current situation

 Revised planning permission was granted in 2021.
 Work on clearing the site got under way in February 2023.
 Ownership of the land was transferred to IMPACT Scotland at the beginning of 2023.
 In June 2024, it was announced that the construction of the building would start early in 2025, with an estimated construction period of four years.
 The Dunard Centre has received funding of £25 million from local and national governments as part of the Edinburgh and South East Scotland City Region Deal (the ESESCRD’s only cultural project), and an additional £35 million has been donated by the Dunard Fund.
 Capital fundraising actively continues with final costs to be established when construction contracts are signed.

 In March 2025, a delay in the start of construction was reported, following the departure of the main contractor, Sir Robert McAlpine, from the project.
 The opening of the centre was now expected to be early in 2029.
 Additional funding of £30 million "in private philanthropy" was also announced.
 A further grant, from the Carnegie Corporation of New York to the value of US$1 million, was announced in June 2025.

-Build costs have risen from an initial estimate of £45-£75 million,to a contract awarded to Balfour Beatty for £162 million in October 2025.
+Build costs have risen from an initial estimate of £45-£75 million to a contract awarded to Balfour Beatty for £162 million in October 2025.
 The Dunard Fund is contributing a further £20 million, matched by the Scottish Government.

+In March 2026, the centre announced a partnership with the Wigmore Hall in London.
+The two venues will collaborate on programming, artistic exchanges and special commissions.
+The Wignore Hall's director, John Gilhooly, will chair an "artistic advisory committee" at the Dunard Centre.